 Obviously, I would be happier with a Labour victory than a Tory victory (the Tories will kill countless people both here and abroad); the point is that we are never presented with an anti-imperialist and anti-capitalist choice, and thus are condemned to suffer in one way or another under the current bourgeois dictatorship.

 Incidentally, this was the first French election in my lifetime during which I could actually name more than two of the candidates—and this is not because I have recently taken a special interest in French politics.
 Even here in the UK, it was common for BBC news bulletins to lead with stories about Marine Le Pen, as though she were the most important person in Europe, her election inevitable.

 I disagree.
 Rather than erroneously referring to them as populists, we should call our political leaders what they are: fascists.
 The Tory Party is indeed a fascist party.
-They have rendered UKIP, formerly the UK’s burgeoning outsider fascist threat, utterly irrelevant politically by adopting all of their worst policies.
+They have rendered UKIP, formerly the UK’s burgeoning outsider fascist threat, utterly irrelevant politically by adopting all of its worst policies.
 The Tories adhere to any definition of fascism you might care to use.
-Thus, here in the UK, we are faced with precisely the same dilemma as in France: a fascist or a faux-outsider.
+Thus, here in the UK, we are faced with precisely the same dilemma as in France: a fascist or a faux-outsider/collaborator.

 For all of Žižek’s faults (and there are many), at least he didn’t fall for this one during his Channel 4 interview.